-For those of you in the midst of the MBA interview process, sending a timely, sincere thank you note to your interviewer should be top of mind.
+For those of you on the other side of the MBA interview process, sending a timely, sincere thank you note to your interviewer should be top of mind.
 But don’t stop there.
-Include one to any student you connect with, as well as to any alumni who find 15 minutes amid their busy schedules to Zoom with you and offer advice or insights.
+Include one to any student you connected with, as well as to any alumni who found 15 minutes amid their busy schedules to Zoom with you and offer advice or insights.
 Go out of your way to cultivate gratitude at every interval of the MBA admissions process.

 “When I was at Cornell, I received five handwritten cards from students I met at MBA Fairs,” says Fortuna’s Randall Sawyer, former Assistant Dean of Admissions at Cornell Johnson.
 “One in particular I kept on my desk as it so impressed me.
 Its author was the last in line, and when she got to me, the fair had ended 45 minutes earlier and we were the last two in the ballroom.
 Our discussion ended up changing her MBA school choice and plans, and she thanked me with a card.
 In the end, she had great options and chose Cornell.
 She was an outstanding student and member of our community!”

 That said, email is efficient and expected – even advantageous in the right circumstances.
 For example, Columbia alumni interviewers can send their feedback same-day, and if they don’t have your artful thank you in their email inbox it might be a missed opportunity to reinforce the high points of your conversation.

 “If someone is very impressed by their interaction with you, they can send an extra note to admissions — that’s certainly been done before,” says Fortuna’s Karen Hamou, a CBS alum and former Deloitte Consulting recruiting lead.
 “Just remember it works the same in the reverse.”